Open Accessibility Menu

 Hide

-Certified athletic trainers are experts in caring for simple to serious sports injuries and illness, ranging from heat illness and broken bones, to cardiac events, and brain and spinal cord injuries that can be life-threating if not managed correctly.
+Our athletic trainers are experts in caring for simple to serious sports injuries and illnesses, ranging from heat illness and broken bones to cardiac events, and brain and spinal cord injuries that can be life-threatening if not managed correctly.

 When to see a certified athletic trainer